abhinavdv/data-512-homework_1/ReadME.md

 ## Generated Files

 Executing Wikipedia_article_analysis.ipynb generates multiple time series datasets reflecting monthly activity for articles in rare-disease_cleaned.AUG.2024.csv, focusing on user page views.
-The data is structured as follows:
+Each file is of JSON type.
+The data is structured into three files names as follows:

-- Format: JSON Files
-- Organization: Article titles serve as keys for the time series data.
-- Content: Time series of monthly record data for each article.

 1. rare-disease_monthly_cumulative_201501-202409.json: Contains total page view activity (desktop + mobile) for each article.
 2. rare-disease_monthly_desktop_201501-202409.json: Contains monthly desktop page view activity.
 3. rare-disease_monthly_mobile_201501-202409.json: Contains monthly mobile page view activity.

-Below is the data schema for the above three files.
+Each of the above file contain a dictionary with the disease as the key and a list of JSONs as the value.
+Each element in the JSON list has the below schema:

 ```Text
 {